The Canary Release

 OpenLayers provides a bunch of possible interactions baked inside it.
 We want to show an overlay when hovering above someone’s photo.
 But you can also add custom interactions such as specific key presses, clicks, etc. You can also change the selected marker’s style depending on interaction, here we don’t want to do that, so let’s try to just show an overlay.

-In order to do that, let’s create a Details
+In order to do that, let’s create a Details component that will render inside the map.

 @Component({